The blast apparently targeted Shiites in Karachi, police say

-In February 2010, for instance, at least 18 people died in blasts that took place near a bus full of Shiite religious observers and in front of a hospital.
+In February 2010, for instance, at least 18 people died in blasts targeting a bus full of Shiite religious observers and another in front of a hospital.
 And in late 2009, a suicide bombing targeting a Shiite procession moving through Karachi killed at least 40 people.

 And in late 2009, a suicide bomb attack on a Shiite procession moving through Karachi killed at least 40 people.